SAP/ai-sdk-js/packages/langchain/README.md

 ## Relationship between Models and Deployment ID

 Access to generative AI models is provided under the global AI scenario `foundation-models`, which is managed by SAP AI Core.
-You can create a deployment for a model, only if you have access to the global AI scenario `foundation-models`.
+A deployment can be created for a model only with access to the global AI scenario `foundation-models`.
 Each model, model version, and resource group allows for a one-time deployment.
 [Resource groups](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/resource-groups?q=resource+group) represent a virtual collection of related resources within the scope of one SAP AI Core tenant.

 Consequently, each deployment ID and resource group uniquely map to a combination of model and model version within the `foundation-models` scenario.

 ## Usage